Updated August 10, 2023

 How to have Effective Meetings?
-Meetings are an integral part of everyday life in a corporate, and the number of hours that you spend in meetings keeps increasing as you rise higher in an organization.
-Except for a few roles of an “Individual Contributor” in nature where attending meetings is relatively less, a substantial portion of a person’s working day will be spent in meetings in all other roles.
+Meetings are an integral part of everyday life in a corporate, and the number of hours you spend in meetings keeps increasing as you rise higher in an organization.
+Except for a few roles of an “Individual Contributor” where attending meetings is relatively less, a substantial portion of a person’s working day will be spent in meetings in all other roles.

-While at entry-level, the percentage of time spent in meetings can be as low as 5-10% of the total time; at senior levels, this time can shoot-up to 90-95% of the working time.
+While the time spent in meetings at the entry-level can be as low as 5-10% of the total time, at senior levels, this time can shoot up to 90-95% of the working time.
 No wonder senior-level persons must be workaholics as they must find time over and above their working hours spent on meetings to finish their work.

 You will learn that meeting internal specific effective work-